 Photography courtesy of My Curly Adventures.

 I don’t think I had ever had grilled oysters before I grilled them myself.
 I started grilling oysters back before I could properly shuck them.
-I still prefer to throw them on the grill first.
 They are much easier to shuck after two minutes on the grill.
 Plus, melted cheese, parsley, and lemon juice is a delicious combination with oysters!

 You do have to shuck the oysters, or on occasion you find them shucked and already on the half shell.
-I poorly shucked oysters for myself for years and never gave up.
-I actually bought extra oysters for the party just in case I wasn’t able to shuck some of them but I’m pleased to tell you that I shucked every one and my friends gobbled them up!
+I poorly shucked oysters for myself for years and never gave up and bought extra oysters for the party just in case I wasn’t able to shuck some of them but I’m pleased to tell you that I shucked every one and my friends gobbled them up!

 I had several oysters newbies at my Princess and the Frog dinner party and they all loved this dish.
 If this landlocked Dallas gal can serve oysters, so can you.
 Give it a try!